andi1984/dev/md/posts/flexbox/automatic-min-size/index.md

 > To provide a more reasonable default minimum size for flex items, the used value of a main axis automatic minimum size on a flex item that is not a scroll container is a content-based minimum size; for scroll containers the automatic minimum size is zero, as usual.
 > -- <cite>[W3C spec](https://www.w3.org/TR/css-flexbox-1/#min-size-auto)</cite>

+Thus this means:

+1. For non-scroll containers, flexbox automatically increases the main axis minimum size to fit the content's needs
+2. For scroll containers, flexbox sets the minimum size to zero

+## My Misconception

+My misconception about this is in the first case, that in any case I have to set a `min-height` to avoid